Jill Spencer has been an online writer for ten years. Her articles often focus on gardening.

 Randy on Social Distancing

-In the recent musical video "Social Distance," for example, Randy mocks himself and those who complain about quarantining during the COVID-19 pandemic by facetiously likening staying at home watching Disney Plus and online shopping to sacrificing for one's country like, say, a Vietnam veteran.
+In the "Social Distance," for example, Randy mocks himself and those who complain about quarantining during the COVID-19 pandemic by facetiously likening staying at home watching Disney Plus and online shopping to sacrificing for one's country like, say, a Vietnam veteran.
 "There are lives to save," he sings, "so I must be brave/ I'll defeat the enemy by bingeing This Is Us."

 Look for the Rainbow